-Last but not least on this 2 Days in Rio de Janeiro itinerary is Christ The Redeemer which is easily the most popular tourist attraction in Rio and perhaps the world.
+Last but not least on this itinerary is Christ The Redeemer which is easily the most popular tourist attraction in Rio and perhaps the world.

 Christ The Redeemer, or Cristo Redentor in Portuguese, is an Art Deco statue of Jesus Christ which stands a staggering 30m tall on the summit of Mount Corcovado in Rio de Janeiro.
 It has been listed as one of the New 7 Wonders Of The World and has also become a cultural icon of both Rio de Janeiro and Brazil.

-My personal recommendation is to take the funicular train from the train station at the bottom of the Mount Corcovado and ride it to the very top which takes approximately twenty minutes.
-The cost is R$65 in low season and R$79 in high season.
+My personal recommendation is to take the funicular train from the train station at the bottom of Mount Corcovado and ride it to the very top which takes approximately twenty minutes.
+The cost is R$65 in the low season and R$79 in the high season.

 Once you have finally reached the summit you can enjoy the most amazing panoramic views of Rio de Janeiro city!
 To avoid the crowds aim to go early in the morning or at sunset.

-Rio de Janeiro has thousands of accommodation options to choose from, so I have narrowed it down to a few of my favourite places to stay in Rio de Janeiro to fit the needs of budget backpackers and luxury travellers.
+Rio de Janeiro has thousands of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in Rio de Janeiro to fit the needs of budget backpackers, luxury travelers, and everyone in between.